Shin guards

 Maintenance of kickboxing shin guards

 Shin guards don’t require much maintenance.
 The most important thing is to take them out of your bag after training and let them dry properly.
-You can wipe them down after training with a clean, dry cloth.
+You can wipe them down with a clean, dry cloth after training.

 You can also spray them with an antibacterial spray made for maintaining sports equipment, such as a Sukkiri spray or FreshKO.